-For individuals interested in commercial real estate investing, there are a number of vehicles through which capital can be deployed.
+For individuals looking for how to invest in commercial real estate, there are a number of vehicles through which capital can be deployed.
 For example, an investor could purchase a property directly, which entitles them to 100% of the property’s cash flow and appreciation, but it also requires a significant time commitment to manage the property and exposes them to 100% of the risk associated with the investment.
 For this reason, some investors prefer a private equity commercial real estate partnership.

 What is a Private Equity Real Estate Partnership?

 To define private equity real estate partnerships, it is helpful to break the term into two parts.
 First, a “private equity” firm is a specialized type of investment manager that provides financial backing or invests in the non-publicly traded securities of startups or operating companies.
 These investments can span all industries, including real estate.
 Second, a “real estate partnership” is a legal investment structure that combines the liability protection of a corporation and the tax benefits of a partnership.

 Putting the two together, a private equity real estate partnership is a specialized type of investment structure that invests in the non-publicly traded securities of a company that owns real estate.
 In many cases, the private equity firm will find a commercial property and create a limited liability corporation (LLC) through which to purchase it.
 To fund the acquisition, they rely on a combination of debt and equity.
 Typically, the debt makes up 60% – 80% of the property’s purchase price and comes from a real estate lender while the remaining 20% – 40% comes from equity investors.
 To raise the equity, the private equity firm will contribute a portion of their own funds, usually 10% – 20% of the total equity needed, and sell securities to real estate investors to raise the rest.